searchivarius/long_doc_rank_model_analysis_v2/README.md

 1. Preprocessed [queries and qrels](queries/robust04).
 2. [First-stage runs for fields `title` and `description`](trec_runs_cached/robust04).

-The indexing/training pipeline for Robust04 is covered by generic FlexNeuART documentation.
+The indexing/training pipeline for Robust04 is covered by the retrieval toolkit documentation.
 One important difference though is that the data conversion uses [a generic conversion script](https://github.com/oaqa/FlexNeuART/blob/pypi2021/scripts/data_convert/ir_datasets/README.md), which relies on [`ir_datases`](https://ir-datasets.com/), rather than a custom script as it is